kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 ## Compute Instances

-The compute instances in this lab will be provisioned using [Ubuntu Server](https://www.ubuntu.com/server) 16.04, which has good support for the [cri-containerd container runtime](https://github.com/containerd/cri-containerd).
+The compute instances in this lab will be provisioned using [Ubuntu Server](https://www.ubuntu.com/server) 18.04, which has good support for the [containerd container runtime](https://github.com/containerd/containerd).
 Each compute instance will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.

 ### Kubernetes Controllers